Changing your phone number can be difficult, but it doesn’t have to be!

 The only way to get a truly “new” number (and this is very rare) is to get one in a newly-launched area code.
 Because the North American Numbering Plan was applied sporadically to the entire US and Canada, new area codes are sometimes deployed to cover the gap when an existing one is exhausted.
 So you can sometimes get a brand-new, never-before-used number, in an area code that no one has ever heard of.

 Most major cities and metro areas in the United States and Canada have a limited number of area codes available.
-Gettin
+Getting a new number in your preferred area code can be difficult!

-But Changing My Number Protects Me from Spammers, Right?
+But Changing Your Number Protects You from Spammers, Right?

 Again, we’re going to have to give you some bad news: changing your phone number won’t help you very much.
 If you’re dodging an ex, or any specific person, then yes, changing your number is a good idea.
 But if you want to avoid robocalls, you’re out of luck.